devxoul/URLNavigator/README.md

 #### Implementing AppDelegate Launch Option URL

-It is available to open your app if custom schemes are registered.
-In this case, you'll have to implement `application:didFinishLaunchingWithOptions:` method to navigate to URL.
+It's available to open your app with URLs if custom schemes are registered.
+In order to navigate to view controllers with URLs, you'll have to implement `application:didFinishLaunchingWithOptions:` method.

 ```swift
 func application(application: UIApplication,